MarkCBell/pyfawkes/README.md

 # PyFawkes

-PyFawkes is a mutation testing too.
+PyFawkes is a mutation testing tool.
 It supports [py.test](https://docs.pytest.org/en/latest/) tests in Python 3.5+.

 From article at Wikipedia: